⚖️ Florida Law Update – October 2025

 Revocation of Driving License Following an Aggravated Fleeing to Elude Conviction

 Upon receiving a traffic offense, most people will be afraid of having their license revoked.
 More often than not, one of the penalties for a traffic offense arrest is indeed the revocation of your license.
 Having a driving license and a vehicle is essential to most people in terms of commuting to work, taking children to school, and daily errands.
 Even if you are convicted with a felony of the third degree, you could have your license revoked, and you will not be eligible to apply for a hardship license.
+A conviction for aggravated fleeing to elude can also negatively impact your driving record and limit future employment opportunities, especially for jobs that require driving or a clean record.
 Your best opportunity in having your license reinstated is by hiring a lawyer that might be able to have your charges dropped.

 If a lawyer aids you in having the charges dropped, you will be eligible to apply for a hardship license via the bureau of administrative review (BAR).
 A hardship license entitles you to drive for necessary travel, such as commuting to work.
 This is why we highly recommend you contact a lawyer at The Law Place, as we have the expertise required to help you.